-13.3.19.56.
-Except for trees felled in accordance with 13.3.19.5, Nno tree or log may be dragged through the bed of a river (except an ephemeral river or intermittently flowing river, when not flowing), or a Significant Wetland or the coastal marine area.
+13.3.19.6.
+Wheeled or tracked machinery must not be operated in, or within 8m of, any river (except an ephemeral river or intermittently flowing river, when not flowing), Significant Wetland or the coastal marine area.

-- 13.3.19.67.
-Wheeled or tracked machinery must not be operated in, or within 8m of: - (a) -any river (except an ephemeral river or intermittently flowing river, when not flowing); - (b) a Significant Wetland or the coastal marine areaexcept where the wetland is fenced in accordance with the wetland boundaries mapped in the Plan, in which case wheeled or tracked machinery may be operated up to the fenced boundary; or - (c) the coastal marine area. - 13.3.19.78.
-On completion of a vegetation clearance operation, a suitable vegetative cover that will mitigate soil loss, is to be restored on the site so that, within 24 months the amount of bare ground is to be no more than 20% greater than prior to the vegetation clearance taking place. - 13.3.19.89.
-The depth of topsoil removed must not exceed more than 20mm over more than 15% of any vegetation clearance site. - 13.3.19.910.
-Woody material greater than 100mm in diameter or soil debris must: - (a) not be left within 8m of, or deposited in, a river (except an ephemeral river or intermittently flowing river, when not flowing), Significant Wetland or the coastal marine area; - (b) not be left in a position where it can enter, or be carried into, a river (except an ephemeral river), Significant Wetland or the coastal marine area: - (c) be stored on stable ground; - (d) be managed to avoid accumulation to levels that could cause erosion or instability of the land. - 13.3.19.4011.
-Vegetation clearance must not cause any conspicuous change in the colour or natural clarity of a flowing river after reasonable mixing, or a Significant Wetland, lake or the coastal marine area. measured as follows: - (a) hue must not be changed by more than 10 points on the Munsell scale - (b) the natural clarity must not be conspicuously changed due to sediment or sediment laden discharge originating from the vegetation clearance site; - (c) the change in reflectance must be <50%.(Deleted)
+- 13.3.19.7.
+On completion of a vegetation clearance operation, a suitable vegetative cover that will mitigate soil loss, is to be restored on the site so that, within 24 months the amount of bare ground is to be no more than 20% greater than prior to the vegetation clearance taking place. - 13.3.19.8.
+The depth of topsoil removed must not exceed more than 20mm over more than 15% of any vegetation clearance site. - 13.3.19.9.
+Woody material greater than 100mm in diameter or soil debris must: - (a) not be left within 8m of, or deposited in, a river (except an ephemeral river or intermittently flowing river, when not flowing), Significant Wetland or the coastal marine area; - (b) not be left in a position where it can enter, or be carried into, a river (except an ephemeral river), Significant Wetland or the coastal marine area; - (c) be stored on stable ground; - (d) be managed to avoid accumulation to levels that could cause erosion or instability of the land. - 13.3.19.10.
+Vegetation clearance must not cause any conspicuous change in the colour or visual clarity of a flowing river after reasonable mixing, or a Significant Wetland, lake or the coastal marine area, measured as follows: - (a) hue must not be changed by more than 10 points on the Munsell scale; - the natural clarity must not be conspicuously changed due to sediment or sediment laden discharge originating from the vegetation clearance site; - (c) the change in reflectance must be <50%.